FeNo Test

 Knowing if your airways are inflamed can help your doctor make the right diagnosis, find the best management plan and monitor your asthma better.
 One way they can do this is with a FeNO test.

 A FeNO test or exhaled nitric oxide test, in patients with allergic or eosinophilic asthma, is a way to determine how much lung inflammation is present and how well inhaled steroids are suppressing this inflammation.
 With allergic or eosinophilic asthma, sometimes you may feel your breathing is fine, but when you measure your exhaled nitric oxide, it may still be significantly elevated, and you might do better in the long-term using slightly more of your inhaled steroid to suppress this inflammation.
+Along with a spirometry test, we can determin the best treatments for you.

 What Is Nitric Oxide?